Skip to content

 Double-check the emoji name for clarity

-When assistive technology comes across an emoji, it will recite its name.
+When assistive technology encounters an emoji, it will recite its name.
 The name is a universally used description, and it might not be what you expect.
-A user might not understand your message if the name does not match your intention.
+If the name does not match your intention, a user might not understand your message.

 Also, emojis can have different meanings depending on the context and the cultural background of the user.
 For example, this is called a folded hands emoji:🙏.
 It could be interpreted as someone praying, begging, or saying thank you, but “folded hands” does not convey those ideas.